HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/AddAdditionalWASRealms.md

 ## Introduction

-This article describes how to create additional WebSphere realms to be used when creating virtual portals for a specific user base, for example, users within a secondary LDAP server.
+This article describes how to create additional security realms when creating Virtual Portals for a specific user base.
+For example, users within a secondary LDAP server.

 ## Instructions

-The following steps are an example of how to configure a realm within WebSphere that references a secondary LDAP server:
+The following steps are an example of how to configure a realm that references a secondary LDAP server:

-1. Login to the WebSphere Admin console as an administrator.
+1. Login to the IBM Integrated Solutions Console (admin console) as an administrator.

-2. Go to Security > Security domains and click on the "New" button.
+2. Navigate to **Security > Security domains** and click on the **New** button.

-3. Provide a name for the new security domain such as SecondLDAP, click on OK, and Save.
+3. Provide a name for the new security domain such as SecondLDAP, click on **OK**, and **Save**.

+4. Go into the security domain.

+5. Expand the **User Realm** attribute.

+6. Select **Customize for this domain**

-4. Go into the security domain, expand the User Realm attribute, select Customize for this domain > Realm type > Standalone LDAP registry and click on the "Configure" button.
+7. For the **Realm type** select  **Standalone LDAP registry** and click on the **Configure** button.

-5. Provide a realm name as well as the details of the secondary LDAP server (i.e. type of LDAP server, hostname of the LDAP server).
+8. Provide a realm name as well as the details of the secondary LDAP server (i.e. type of LDAP server, hostname of the LDAP server).

-6. Confirm that the configuration is correct by clicking on the "Test Connection" button.
+9. Confirm that the configuration is correct by clicking on the **Test Connection** button.

-7. Synchronize the Portal node(s).
+10. On a clustered environment, synchronize the changes with all DX nodes.

+11. Restart the DX environment

-The new realm should now be available when creating a virtual portal.
+The new security realm should now be available when creating a Virtual Portal.